skywirex/demo.akash.network/README.md

-# demo.akash.network
+### Hugo Static Site on AKASH network

-Deployment Static Website on AKASH network
+Deployment of Static Website on AKASH network